keeeeeegan/Tasty-Dev-Box/README.md

 Vagrant + Chef + LAMP.
-At the very the least, idea is to replace the need for XAMPP.
+At the very the least, the idea is to replace the need for XAMPP on Windows.

 # Install on Windows